otrv4/otrv4/otrv4.md

 implementers should use secure and reliable clocks that can't be manipulated by an attacker.

-## User Profile
+## Client Profile

-OTRv4 introduces user profiles.
-The User Profile contains a User Profile's Identifier, the User Profile owner's instance tag, the Ed448 long-term public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
+OTRv4 introduces client profiles.
+The Client Profile contains a Client Profile's Identifier, the Client Profile owner's instance tag, the Ed448 long-term public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.

-There are two instances of the User Profile that should be generated.
+There are two instances of the Client Profile that should be generated.
 One is used for authentication in both DAKEs (interactive and non-interactive).
 The other should be published in a public place to achieve deniability properties.
-This procedure allows two parties to send and verify each other's signed User Profile during the DAKE without damaging participation deniability for the conversation, since the signed profile is public information.
+This procedure allows two parties to send and verify each other's signed Client Profile during the DAKE without damaging participation deniability for the conversation, since the signed Client Profile is public information.

-Each implementation should decide how to publish the profile.
+Each implementation should decide how to publish the Client Profile.
 For example, one client may publish profiles to a server pool (similar to a keyserver pool, where PGP public keys can be published).
-Another client may use XMPP's publish- subscribe extension (XEP-0060 [\[8\]](#references)) for publishing profiles.
+Another client may use XMPP's publish-subscribe extension (XEP-0060 [\[8\]](#references)) for publishing Client Profiles.
 A protocol for publication must be defined, but the definition is out of scope for this specification.
-For sending offline messages, notice that the User Profile has to be published and stored in the same untrusted Prekey Server used to store prekey messages, so the Prekey Ensemble can be assembled.
+For sending offline messages, notice that the Client Profile has to be published and stored in the same untrusted Prekey Server used to store prekey messages and Prekey Profiles, so the Prekey Ensemble can be assembled.

-When the User Profile expires, it should be updated.
-Client implementations should determine the frequency of the User's Profile expiration and renewal.
+When the Client Profile expires, it should be updated.
+Client implementations should determine the frequency of the Client's Profile expiration and renewal.
 The recommended expiration time is one week.
 Note, though, that the long-term public key has its own expiration time.

-Nevertheless, for a short amount of time (decided by the client) a User Profile can still be locally valid even if it has publicly expired.
-This is needed for non-interactive conversations as a party, Alice, can send offline encrypted messages using a non-expired User Profile.
-This User Profile, nevertheless, could have had expired prior to the moment in which the other party, Bob, receives the offline encrypted messages.
-To allow this party, Bob, to still be able to read these messages, the User Profile can still be locally valid even if it has publicly expired.
-A recommended amount of time for this extra validity is of 1 day.
+Nevertheless, for a short amount of time (decided by the client) a Client Profile can still be locally valid even if it has publicly expired.
+This is needed for non-interactive conversations as a party, Alice, can send offline encrypted messages using a non-expired Client Profile.
+This Client Profile, nevertheless, could have had expired prior to the moment in which the other party, Bob, receives the offline encrypted messages.
+To allow this party, Bob, to still be able to read these messages, the Client Profile can still be locally valid even if it has publicly expired.
+A recommended amount of time for this extra validity time is of 1 day.

-It is also important to note that the absence of a User Profile is not a proof that a user does not support OTRv4.
+It is also important to note that the absence of a Client Profile is not a proof that a user does not support OTRv4.

-Note that a User Profile is generated per device/client location basis.
-Users are not expected to manage user profiles (theirs or from others) in a client.
+Note that a Client Profile is generated per device/client location basis.
+Users are not expected to manage Client Profiles (theirs or from others) in a client.
-As a consequence, clients are discouraged to allow importing or exporting of user profiles.
-Also, if a user has multiple devices/client locations concurrently in use, it is expected that they have multiple user profiles simultaneously published and valid.
+As a consequence, clients are discouraged to allow importing or exporting of Client Profiles.
+Also, if a user has multiple devices/client locations concurrently in use, it is expected that they have multiple Client Profiles simultaneously published and valid.

-### User Profile Data Type
+### Client Profile Data Type

 ```
-Profile Expiration (USER-PROF-EXP):
+Client Profile Expiration (CLIENT-PROF-EXP):
   8 byte signed value, big-endian

-User Profile (USER-PROF):
+Client Profile (CLIENT-PROF):
-  User Profile's Identifier (INT)
+  Client Profile's Identifier (INT)
-    A User Profile id used for local storage and retrieval.
+    A Client Profile id used for local storage and retrieval.
-  User Profile owner's instance tag (INT)
+  Client Profile owner's instance tag (INT)
-    The instance tag of the client/device that created the User Profile.
+    The instance tag of the client/device that created the Client Profile.
   Ed448 public key (ED448-PUBKEY)
     Corresponds to 'H'.
   Versions (DATA)
-  Profile Expiration (USER-PROF-EXP)
+  Client Profile Expiration (CLIENT-PROF-EXP)
-  (optional) Transitional Signature (USER-SIG)
+  (optional) Transitional Signature (CLIENT-SIG)
-  Profile Signature (USER-EDDSA-SIG)
+  Client Profile Signature (CLIENT-EDDSA-SIG)
 ```

-`USER-EDDSA-SIG` refers to the OTRv4 EDDSA signature:
+`CLIENT-EDDSA-SIG` refers to the OTRv4 EDDSA signature:

 ```
-EDDSA signature (USER-EDDSA-SIG):
+EDDSA signature (CLIENT-EDDSA-SIG):
   (len is the expected length of the signature, which is 114 bytes)
   len byte unsigned value, little-endian
 ```

-`SIG` is the DSA Signature.
+`CLIENT-SIG` is the DSA Signature.
 It is the same signature as used in OTRv3.
 From the OTRv3 protocol, section "Public keys, signatures, and fingerprints", the format for a signature made by a OTRv3 DSA public key is as follows:

 ```
-DSA signature (USER-SIG):
+DSA signature (CLIENT-SIG):
   (len is the length of the DSA public parameter q, which in current
   implementations is 20 bytes)
   len byte unsigned r, big-endian